ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 The Ontario Checkboxes component supports server-side rendering, with a few considerations:

 - **Language prop:** Language change events only fire in the browser after hydration.
 To ensure the correct language is rendered during SSR, pass the desired `language` explicitly as a prop.
-- **Dynamic ID generation:** Each checkbox option should use a stable `elementId`.
-If option ids are generated differently between server and client, hydration mismatches are more likely.
+- **Stable IDs:** Each checkbox option should use a stable `elementId`.
+If option IDs are generated differently between server and client, hydration mismatches are more likely.
 - **Hint text and accessibility IDs:** If using `ontario-hint-text`, note that the `aria-describedby` reference is resolved after hydration.
 Make sure this does not impact critical accessibility paths in your application.
 - **Form participation:** This component uses the [Form-Associated Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) API (`@AttachInternals`) to participate in native form submission.
 During SSR, it renders a checkbox-group structure that can support straightforward form submission when the group `name`, `language`, and option ids are stable.
 Group-level error messaging and emitted events become available after hydration.
-- **Progressive enhancement:** Keep the group `name` stable across all options and verify the full submit flow in the consuming application, especially if you depend on error messaging or custom event handling.
+- **Hydrated-only behaviour:** Group-level error messaging and custom event handling should be treated as hydrated behaviour.
+Keep the group `name` stable across all options and verify the full submit flow in the consuming application.
 - **Framework guidance:** Use the HTML `<form>` example above for native submit or Next.js server-action style flows.
 For client-managed integrations, use the event examples below.
 For App Router setup details, follow the [Next.js integration guide](https://designsystem.ontario.ca/developer-docs/framework-integrations/next-js-ssr/).

 <!-- Auto Generated Below -->